UhMarco/AutoMute/README.md

 # ChatFilter
 ## What is it?
 A discord bot that makes the lives of server moderators a little easier with a customizable chat filter and auto muting capabilities.
 Moderators can sit and watch chat fly past, scanning for anyone being inappropriate and it's not a lot of fun.
 This bot will pick out the more obvious rule violations such as spam and excessive pinging and will mute the user after a specified amount of offenses, this is off by default.
+Warning: it's ugly.

 ## How do I use it?
 ### Usage